Disclosure: PCBuildRanked earns from qualifying Amazon purchases.

 | CPU | AMD Ryzen 7 9800X3D | ~$449 | Best gaming CPU sold; 15–25% over Ryzen 7 9700X |

-Total for all five upgrades: ~$1,539.
-That’s a significant spend, but a complete new build using these same parts — adding a new motherboard, case, OS, and cooler — runs $2,400+.
+Total for all five upgrades: ~$1,802.
+A complete new build using these same parts — adding a new motherboard, case, OS, and cooler — runs $2,500+.
 The math favors upgrading unless your current platform is truly end-of-life.

 Why Upgrade Instead of Build New